eleven111101/boston_housing_Dpricing/README.md

 # Code for home-page.HTML
 This will generate predictions based on the input values.
 You'll need to add a corresponding function in the `app.py` file of your Flask application to handle this.

+# Cloud application
+1. We will start with HEROKU cloud.
+2. creating a PROC file.
+3. Procfile - Specify some commands to execute after starting the app.